 The History of Lycoming College

 Lycoming College celebrated its bicentennial in 2012.
 It is one of the 50 oldest institutions of higher education in the United States and the oldest to retain a relationship with the United Methodist Church.
-It has been on several major frontiers of American education, its leaders determined to seek ways to enhance educational opportunities for their students
+It has been on several major frontiers of American education with its leaders determined to seek ways to enhance educational opportunities for their students.

 The Rev. John W. Long became president in 1921 and led the school to two additional frontiers in American higher education.
 In 1929, Dickinson Seminary added to its program and also became Dickinson Junior College, the first private junior college in Pennsylvania.
 In 1947, Long transformed the seminary and junior college into Lycoming College, a four-year institution with a definite focus on the liberal arts and sciences.

-The college has entered a new stage in its development with the arrival of President Kent Trachte, Ph.D., whose term began in July 2013.
-The theme of the college’s history has been steady advancement through various frontiers of American higher education and continuous improvement of its program, including enhancement of its curriculum, its faculty and its physical plant.
+The college has entered a new stage in its development with the arrival of President Kent C. Trachte, Ph.D., whose term began in July 2013.
+The theme of Lycoming's history has been steady advancement across various frontiers of American higher education and continuous striving for excellence in the college's curriculum, its faculty and its physical plant.
 The future appears bright for an even Greater Lycoming.